Grades K-8 Counseling

 The St. Agnes Academy and St. Dominic School Counseling Department plays a vital role in providing a safe, nurturing environment for our students.
-Together Lower School counselors Martha Burke and Rosa Tutor work to enhance the academic and social experience of every student.
+Together Lower School counselors Britney Dedmon and Rosa Tutor work to enhance the academic and social experience of every student.
 The counselors collaborate with teachers, parents, students, and administrators in order to maximize students' academic success as well as develop students’ personal and social skills needed for healthy relationships and interactions.

 The counseling curriculum is designed for grades K-8.
 However, in the spirit of collaboration that is a core value at our school, our counselors are available as consults for the Early Childhood should that need to present itself.

 Our Counseling department leads the Guidance program, providing our girls and boys with a strong foundation for social relationships and academic achievement.
 The objectives of the program are based on the five core competencies set forth by the Collaborative for Academic, Social, and Emotional Learning: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
 These five core competencies provide our students with a strong foundation for social relationships and academic achievements.
 This growth and development process prepares them not only for the challenges of their continuing education but also for life.

 Coffee with the Counselors Video Series

 Meet the Counselors

 For Mrs. Dedmon's counseling website - click here